Image: Copyright free from Pixabay.

 ‘Kelly?’
 Julie called.
 Her friend looked up and Julie paused, something foul gnawing at her insides.
 The look on her face.
 That look of disappointment, even disgust, like Julie was something wet and slimy Kelly had scraped off from the bottom of her shoe.
 The rest of them stared at her with varying degrees of the same look, then one by one turned their backs and walked away.
 ‘Kelly?’
 Julie called again, but her best friend just shook her head and followed.

 The rumours spread so quickly, and they were disgusting.
 The kind of things Andrew said she did—

 One night it got too much.
-She carefully eased her car out of the driveway, wincing as the gravel crunched underneath, her lights on low beam so she wouldn’t wake her parents.
+She carefully eased her car out of the driveway, her lights on low beam so she wouldn’t wake her parents.
 Once she reached the road, she accelerated.
 She was still only on her Learners but what did it matter?
 She was beyond caring about anything anymore.

-Julie glanced one more time at the moon, took a deep breath and closed her eyes.
+Julie glanced at the moon, took a deep breath and closed her eyes.

 Julie’s death shocked everyone, including Andrew, but he didn’t let it get to him.
 It was not like he had killed her.
 Though you wouldn’t think it by the way everyone was treating him—like he had just stepped out of radioactive waste.
 They all watched him as he strode past, keeping their distance, even his so-called friends.
 He scowled at a couple of girls as they stared and whispered.
 The school was going to hold a memorial service in a couple of weeks.
 He would not attend.